ReconfigureIO/UX/docs/source/welcome.rst

 .. _llvm:
 6th September
 ^^^^^^^^^^^^^
-A beta release of our new compiler, rio, is released.
+A beta release of our new compiler, Rio, is released.
 To use the new compiler version for a project, just include the line shown highlighted below in your project's ``reco.yml`` file:

 .. code-block:: shell
    :emphasize-lines: 4